reddit-archive/metron/README.md

 Notes
 =====

-Funnel doesn't currently deal with rate limiting, so you may want to stick an nginx in front to handle being hammered.
+Metron doesn't currently deal with rate limiting, so you may want to stick an nginx in front to handle being hammered.
 You're also on your own for implementing data adapters; you may want to batch multiple stat requests from a single request as well.